Not sure on what dates you will receive your ODSP payment benefits?

 - $500 for each dependent other than the spouse.

-ODSP recipients can possess amounts under these asset ceilings and even earn interest on these amounts.
-As long as the total accumulated amount stays under the ceiling, they may continue receiving these benefits.
+Ontario Disability Support Program recipients can possess amounts under these asset ceilings and even earn interest on these amounts.
+They may continue receiving these benefits if the total accumulated amount stays under the ceiling.
 This is determined on a monthly basis.

 Exempt assets, i.e., assets that are not counted towards the ceiling, include your principal residence, one vehicle, funds in Registered Disability Savings Plan (RDSP), tools of your trade, trust funds under $100,000, the cash surrender value of your life insurance policy under $100,000, and a second residence if found imperative for your well-being.
 Gifts of up to $10,000 for 12 months are also exempt.